Bill White (Canadian politician): Marriage and family

-Bill White and his wife Vivian had children including software designer W. Romney White, folk musician Chris White, Toronto physician Laurie White, social activist and politician Sheila White, and professional musician Tim White.
+Bill White married Vivian Keeler, a white woman with roots in Nova Scotia, in 1947 in Toronto, after meeting in Halifax in 1944.
+They had five children together, including social activist and author Sheila White, software designer W. Romney White, folk musician Chris White, Toronto physician Laurie White, and professional musician Tim White.

 1949 federal election

-White stood as the Co-operative Commonwealth Federation candidate in the Toronto electoral district of Spadina in the 1949 election.
-He was defeated.
+White stood as the Co-operative Commonwealth Federation candidate in the Toronto electoral district of Spadina in the 1949 election, becoming the first Black Canadian to run for federal office.
+He lost to the incumbent Liberal MP.

 Order of Canada

 Bill White was appointed an Officer of the Order of Canada on December 18, 1970.
 He was invested into the Order on March 31, 1971.
 The appointment was for "services to the community and his contribution to better relations and understanding between people of different racial background."
 Another honour he earned was the Scarborough Citizen of the Year in 1976.

 Death

 Bill White died in New Zealand on January 23, 1981, local time (January 23 in Toronto's Eastern Time Zone).